 Your university application is one of the most important steps towards making your dream of studying abroad a reality.
 Any mistakes could mean missing out on the perfect program at the university you’ve set your sights on.

-Here are some of the most common application mistakes you need to avoid:
+There are plenty of ways to make your application stand out, but here are some of the most common application mistakes you need to avoid:

 1. Submitting an application with documents missing